-Videotron has also agreed to pay specified commitment fees in respect of its revolving credit facilities.
+Videotron has also agreed to pay specified commitment fees in respect of its revolving credit facility.
 Advances under Videotron's export financing facility bear interest at the bankers' acceptance rate plus a margin at a rate of 0.875%.

-The revolving credit facilities are both repayable in full on July 20, 2021.
+The revolving credit facility is repayable in full on July 20, 2021.
 Drawdowns under the export financing facility are repayable by way of seventeen equal and consecutive semi-annual payments that commenced on June 15, 2010.

-Borrowings under Videotron's senior credit facilities (excluding the unsecured revolving credit facility) and under eligible derivative instruments are secured by a first-ranking hypothec or security interest (subject to certain permitted encumbrances) on all current and future assets of Videotron and of the guarantors under the senior credit facilities (which include most, but not all of Videotron's subsidiaries), guarantees by such guarantors, pledges of shares by Videotron and such guarantors and other security.
+Borrowings under Videotron's senior credit facilities and under eligible derivative instruments are secured by a first-ranking hypothec or security interest (subject to certain permitted encumbrances) on all current and future assets of Videotron and of the guarantors under the senior credit facilities (which include most, but not all of Videotron's subsidiaries), guarantees by such guarantors, pledges of shares by Videotron and such guarantors and other security.